ruanfdev/vs_code_snippets/README.md

 # VScode Snippets
-* Code Snippets for NWK to be used in Visual Studio Code
+* Code Snippets for Development to be used in Visual Studio Code